software-trizzey/djazzy-vscode/README.md

 - **Django-Specific Linting**: Automatically check your Django code against best practices and common pitfalls, including:
   - **Complex View Detection**: Flags Django views with high complexity and suggests that they be refactored to follow the **Fat Model, Thin View** or **Services** design patterns.
 This rule reduces view complexity and promotes maintainability and scalability.

   - **ForeignKey Validation**: Ensures all `ForeignKey` fields have a `related_name` and `on_delete` argument specified to avoid common pitfalls in query relationships and data management.

   - **Raw SQL Query Detection**: Flags direct usage of raw SQL queries, including `raw()` and `connection.cursor()`.
 These can bypass Django ORM protections and introduce security vulnerabilities.
 Djangoly suggests safer alternatives using Django's ORM.

   - **CharField and TextField Nullability**: Ensures `CharField` and `TextField` fields are not incorrectly marked as `null=True`, which can lead to inconsistencies in data integrity.

+  - **Missing Exception Handling Detection**: Flags Django functional views and methods in class-based views that lack exception handling.
+This feature helps you ensure that error handling is properly implemented, improving the robustness and stability of your Django application.

 - **Security Checks**: Includes several security checks to help ensure your Django project follows best practices for security:
   - **DEBUG Setting:** Checks if `DEBUG` is set to `True`.
 This setting should be `False` in production environments.
   - **SECRET_KEY Protection:** Verifies that the `SECRET_KEY` is not hardcoded in your settings file.